Giant Bee sculpture

 - Lines: certain flowers have ’bee lines’ - that only bees can see - directing them in.

 - Miles: visit up to 2,000 flowers a day.
-Two million flowers give around 1lb of honey, clocking up to 55,000 air miles (round the world and half-way back again).
+Two million flowers give around 1lb of honey, clocking up to 55,000 air miles (more than two trips around the world).

 - Nectar: attracts bees to flowers.
 Collected in ‘honey stomach’, regurgitated in hive, fanned to concentrate into honey.